Convex-Dev/design/cad/003_encoding/README.md

 A Vector is defined as "packed" if its Count is `16 ^ level`, where `level` is any positive integer.
 Intuitively, this represents a Vector which has the maximum number of elements before a new level in the tree must be added.

-All Vector encodings start with the Tag byte and a VLC Count of elements in the Vector.
+All Vector encodings start with the tag byte and a VLC Count of elements in the Vector.

 Subsequently:
 - For Leaf Vectors, a Prefix Vector is encoded (which may be `nil`) that contains all elements up to the highest multiple of 16 less than the Count, followed by the Values
 - For non-Leaf Vectors, Child Vectors are encoded where each child is the maximum size Packed Vector less than Count in length, except the last which is the Vector containing all remaining Values.

 This Encoding has some elegant properties which make Convex Vectors particularly efficient in regular usage:
-- Short Vectors (0-16 Count) are always encoded in a single Cell, which may require no further cell encodings in the common case that all elements are embedded.
+- Short Vectors (0-16 count) are always encoded in a single cell, which may require no further cell encodings in the common case that all elements are embedded.
 - The last few elements of the Vector are usually in a Leaf Vector, which allows `O(1)` access and update to elements
 - Append is always `O(1)` (since either it is a Leaf Vector, or the append creates a new Leaf Vector with the original Vector as its Prefix)
 - For practical purposes, access and update is also `O(1)` (Note: technically `O(log n)` with a high branching factor, but upper bounds on vector size make this `O(1)` with a constant factor that accounts for the maximum possible depth)